 The fault is apportioned according to the evidence at hand, so it’s crucial that your legal team is able to investigate and secure evidence efficiently.
 Such evidence may include video recordings, images, and other records or information about the accident.
 Information about the car and its maintenance may also be relevant.
 Evidence will also typically include the drivers’ accounts, as well as those of passengers and other eyewitnesses.

 There are many accidents that involve multiple parties.
 If it’s found that two drivers contributed to the accident, and you’re a third party that was also involved, you would be awarded damages according to each of the other party’s percentage of fault.

 The shared fault also means that multiple insurance companies can come into play.
-It’s important to consult your car accident or West Palm Beach personal injury lawyer before speaking to another party’s insurance company.
+It’s important to consult your car accident or Florida personal injury lawyer before speaking to another party’s insurance company.
 An insurance company is able to use your statements against you, and may even try to get you to admit fault that wasn’t yours.

 You Need Legal Help

 Many accident victims don’t think of this.
 The desire to be polite and say what someone else wants to hear can override someone’s sense of protecting themselves – especially when they aren’t aware that they legally should.